gaussfff/anki-multitool/README.md

 ```
 Or mabye I'll make ready-to-use binaries in the future, so you can just download and build + run it.

+## Shell Completions
+Fish shell completions are available to provide command suggestions and autocompletion.

+### Fish Shell Setup
+Script will automatically install completions for the Fish shell.
+After installation, restart your fish shell or run `fish` to activate completions.
+You'll now get suggestions when typing `anki-mtool` commands.

 ## Usage
 `anki-mtool <command> [options]`